You can find the complete code for this chapter on github

 question and the advice is

-that custom protocols should not be implemented with tokio-proto
+that custom protocols should not be implemented with tokio-proto.

 For the sake of prototyping though, we'll just ignore notifications and come